 And today there are approximately 350 students enrolled in the MSW program with an additional 40 students in the PhD program.
 Students come from all walks of life, numerous states, and a number of international countries and they reflect the broad racial and ethnic diversity of our greater community.

 The College’s academic offerings include the MSW and PhD with dual degree opportunities in business (Masters of Business Administration), law (Juris Doctorate), and Public Health (Masters in Public Health).
-Additionally the College offers certificates in gerontology, political social work, and trabajo social.
+Additionally, the College offers four specializations for the Masters' level student: Health and Behavioral Health, Social Work with Latinos, Political Social Work and an Individualized Specialization option.

 The College of Social Work offers wonderful international experiences including field placement opportunities and travel courses.
 Recently, students have traveled to England, Scotland, Costa Rica, Hong Kong, and mainland China for course work.
 To support the many international initiatives, the College has formal exchange agreements in place with City University of Hong Kong and the University of Wales.